 I&A Research Teams are groups of dedicated volunteers who monitor breaking news and delve into ongoing topics affecting archives and the archival profession.
 Under the leadership of the I&A Steering Committee, the Research Teams compile their findings into Research Posts.
 Each post offers a summary and coverage of an issue.
-This post, part two of a two-part series, comes from the General News Media Research Team, which monitors the news for issues affecting archivists and archives.
+This comes from the General News Media Research Team, which monitors the news for issues affecting archivists and archives.

 Please be aware that the sources cited have not been vetted and do not indicate an official stance of SAA or the Issues and Advocacy Section.